 It’s a balanced diet of grit and butterflies, moonbeams and rusty nails.

 Would you like to feel more nourished as you make, create and re-find the spark?
-I’d like to send you electronic postcards – nuggets of wisdom, sketches, reflections on the craft, and a guarantee you’ll never miss another Things comic.
+I’d like to send you electronic postcards – nuggets of wisdom, sketches, reflections, experiments with light and shadow, and comics.
 You don’t even need a stamp.

 Liz and Things, words to lift you in the good times and sit with you in the bad.

 Bio: Liz Argall is a speculative fiction author, and creator of the all ages webcomic series, Things Without Arms and Without Legs, a comic about creatures who are kind.
 Her fiction can be found in places like Uncanny Magazine, Antipodes, This is How You Die: Stories of the Inscrutable, Infallible, Inescapable Machine of Death, and Escape Artists’ podcasts.
 In January 2009 her musical Comic Book Opera, written with composer Michael Sollis, was performed for the first time.
 Two of her short stories are regularly staged as plays.
 Liz is a lapsed fire twirler, folk singer, performance poet, and derby girl.
 She doesn’t remember her first D&D game, because she was four.
 Her previous incarnations include circus manager, refuge worker, artists’ model, research officer for the Order of Australia Awards, farm girl, and extensive work in the not-for-profit sector.
 Liz lives in Seattle, but her heart misses the big silly birds of Australia.
 She has a website https://lizargall.com/